The physicians at Raleigh Plastic Surgery Center specialize in Liposuction Surgery in Raleigh, Cary and surrounding areas of North Carolina.

 There are a variety of types of Liposuction surgery in Raleigh, NC but primarily they all involve small incisions and the use of a wetting solution called tumescent fluid.
 In tumescent Liposuction fluid is placed in the subcutaneous tissue with a specialized adrenaline containing solution.
 This process helps shrink blood vessels to diminish blood loss and improve the safety of the procedure.
 All Liposuction procedures involve extraction of fat by suctioning with a special vacuum.
 Ultrasonic Liposuction (UAL) is utilized with an ultrasound energy that shatters the fatty tissue and then extraction is performed using a special suctioning device/ The benefit of this technology is to allow for more shrinkage of tissue, which can be more effective in fibrous tissue such as the flanks and breasts.

-Dr. Lyle and Dr. High use a combination of UAL and SAL Liposuction at Raleigh Plastic Surgery Center to achieve desired results for patients wishing to get rid of stubborn fat.
+The physicians use a combination of UAL and SAL Liposuction at Raleigh Plastic Surgery Center to achieve desired results for patients wishing to get rid of stubborn fat.

 The procedure is performed under a general anesthetic the majority of the time.
 Sometimes, small areas can be treated with tumescent solution alone with the proper local anesthetic.
 However, large-volume Liposuction is almost always performed with a general anesthetic.
 At Raleigh Plastic Surgery Center, our board certified anesthesiologist is present throughout your entire procedure to make surgery as safe as possible.